Skip to main content

 A programmer reviews lines of code on a monitor.

-Most high-paying occupations require years of schooling before a student can get a job and start earning a living.
+Most high-paying occupations in the tech field require years of schooling before a learner can get a job and start earning a living.
 A major exception is programming, a field that offers several paths for individuals to gain a professional skill level through intensive, specialized training without a formal degree.

-The median annual pay for computer programmers was $93,000 in 2021, according to the U.S. Bureau of Labor Statistics (BLS).
-Although most programmers have at least a bachelor’s degree, 18% of them have no college degree.
+The median annual pay for computer programmers was $97,800 in 2022, according to the U.S. Bureau of Labor Statistics (BLS).
+Between 2022 and 2032, about 6,700 openings for computer programmers are projected each year on average.

-Many dedicated and disciplined students have learned the basics of programming through self-study.
-For many of them, the best way to learn programming is to go online, which offers a wealth of coding resources.
+Many dedicated and disciplined learners have learned the basics of programming through self-study.
+For many such individuals, one of the best ways to learn programming in 2024 is to go online, where you can find a wealth of coding resources to start your programming journey.

-Knowing how to find and use those resources can lead to an entry-level coding job.
-The first step is to learn some programming fundamentals.
+Knowing how to find, learn, and use those resources can lead to an entry-level coding job.
+The first step is to gain some fundamental programming skills.

 Learn coding skills for free.